vrestivo/PiRelatedBashScripts/README.md

-# PiRelatedBashScripts
+# Helpful Raspberry Pi-Related Bash Scripts

-helpful Raspberry Pi related scripts
+This is a start of the collection of helpful raspberry pi setup scripts.